mondora-labs/workshop-devops/02 - Infrastructure as code/README.md

 Now plan and if is SAFE execute!

-### EC2
+## EC2

 In AWS a server or virtual machine is known as an EC2 Instance.

-To deploy an EC2 instance, firt upload a SSH key, to allow user authentication.
+To deploy an EC2 instance, first upload a SSH key, to allow user authentication.
 Add in ec2.tf:

 ```bash